BRAVO68WEB/shx/README.md

 The CLI package includes the command-line interface (CLI) for interacting with the ShareX server from the terminal.
 It allows users to perform various actions, such as uploading files, images, or text, and generating short URLs.

+### @packages/dasbhoard

+The dashboard package includes the web interface for interacting with the server.
+It allows users to perform various actions, such as uploading files, images, or text, and generating short URLs directly via web interface.

 ## 📝 License

 This project is licensed under the ISC License.